Red Bull Doodle Art World Final recap

 To prepare for Amsterdam, each national winner created a new doodle that incorporated a signature icon drawn by celebrated artist Burnt Toast (Scott Martin of Canada).
 In doing so, not only were they able to choose one of five monochromatic designs by Burnt Toast to integrate into their artwork, but they also received feedback and mentorship from him directly.
 Croce chose a Burnt Toast icon of a character sitting on a bench, weaving it into her own innovative doodle.

-Croce and the other finalists also took part in a full-day workshop featuring collaborative doodling and info sessions with experts on creating digital collectibles led by Ledger; that is, minting NFT artwork.
-And that workshop was no mere exercise, because by the afternoon of day two, the 61 new pieces that the national winners had created with Burnt Toast’s collaboration went live for an open-edition mint on the Nifty Gateway marketplace as the Red Bull Doodle Art NFT collection mentored by Burnt Toast.
+Croce and the other finalists also took part in a workshop featuring collaborative doodling and information sessions with experts on creating digital collectibles led by Ledger about minting NFT artwork.
+That workshop was no mere exercise, because by the afternoon of day two, the 61 new pieces that the national winners had created with Burnt Toast’s collaboration went live for an open-edition mint on the Nifty Gateway marketplace as the Red Bull Doodle Art NFT collection mentored by Burnt Toast.

 Meanwhile, at Amsterdam venue Capital C, a special gallery showcase open to the public was displaying both the original pen-and-paper doodles and the new NFT creations of the national winners.
 It was there – based on the criteria of creativity, artistic skill and the way the doodles conveyed a love for life – that the judges made their decision.
 When Croce’s name was announced, she couldn't believe she had taken the trophy.

-“Now that I have won this competition, I feel like I’m on top of the world,” Croce said right after her win in Amsterdam.
+“Now that I have won this competition, I feel like I’m on top of the world,” said Croce after her win in Amsterdam.
 “My upcoming dreams and goals are represented in my doodle that won the Italian final, and from here I want to become a famous comic artist.”

-Now, Chiara’s winning piece, featuring Burnt Toast’s signature pastel colour, will live on permanently on blockchain as the winner of Red Bull Doodle Art 2023.
+Now, Chiara’s winning piece, featuring Burnt Toast’s signature pastel color, will live on permanently on blockchain as the winner of Red Bull Doodle Art 2023.

 You can explore more about Red Bull Doodle Art and the winning doodle right here.